InterLinked1/wssmail/README.md

 Alternately, if you already have PHPMailer via Composer on your system, you can specify the path to the autoload file in `config.php`.

 Basic configuration of your frontend web server is required for the frontend site.
-There are two ways you can host this application:
+There are three ways you can host this application:

 * Run the frontend and backend on separate servers.
 You'll need to specify the WebSocket server info in `config.php`.
 * Run the frontend and backend on the same server, and reverse proxy WebSocket connections to the backend.
 This could be done as follows, for an Apache HTTP virtualhost: